GST and QST Rebate for Owners of New or Substantially Renovated Housing

 To be entitled to a rebate (partial refund) of the GST and QST when you build a residential unit or hire someone to build one, all the following conditions must be met:

-- You are an individual.
+- You and any co-owners are individuals.

 - The unit is a single-unit residential complex or a residential unit held in co-ownership.